Laudenbach Periodontics & Dental Implants

 What Is Bone Grafting?

-Bone grafting is a restorative procedure that uses natural or synthetic materials to rebuild bone tissue in areas where it has been lost or resorbed.
-This technique creates a stable foundation for dental implant placement while promoting new bone growth in the treatment area.
+Bone grafting is a restorative surgical procedure that uses natural or synthetic materials to rebuild bone tissue in areas where it has been lost or resorbed.
+At Laudenbach Periodontics & Dental Implants, our periodontists perform bone grafting to create a stable, healthy foundation for dental implant placement while stimulating new bone growth in the treated area.
+Over time, the jaw bone associated with missing teeth atrophies and is gradually reabsorbed.
+This deterioration often leaves patients with insufficient bone quality and volume to support the placement of dental implants — without intervention, many patients simply are not candidates for this life-changing treatment.

 Implant Financing Available